metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ![Alternate text](Screenshots/mTail.png)

-- Default mTail does not have special firewall coloring, those colors you see in the screenshot are which I made myself, you can grab this configuration from `Config\mTail` folder inside repository, the config file is named `mtail_CC.ini`, just place it next to mTail executable, restart mTail and open firewall log, which is by default placed into `C:\Windows\System32\LogFiles\Firewall\pfirewall.log\` However `Complete-Firewall.ps1` script will instruct firewall to write separate logs for each firewall profile.
+- Default mTail does not have special firewall coloring, those colors you see in the screenshot are custom made, you can get this configuration from `Config\mTail` folder inside repository, the config file is named `mtail_CC.ini`, just place it next to mTail executable, restart mTail and open firewall log, which is by default placed into `C:\Windows\System32\LogFiles\Firewall\pfirewall.log\` However `Complete-Firewall.ps1` script will instruct firewall to write separate logs for each firewall profile.
 - There is another config file called `mtail.ini` which needs to be (re)placed into:
 `C:\Users\ADMINUSERNAME\Roaming\mtail\`, this config file contains configuration to monitor firewall activity for individual firewall profiles as well as number of personalized settings.
-- Please keep in mind that settings configuration for mTail is highly buggy, and requires hacking configuration files.
+- Please keep in mind that settings configuration for mTail is (at this time) highly buggy, and requires hacking configuration files.

 [Download mTail][ref mtail]